 Commendation Form (24 KB)

 This Unit is responsible for investigating allegations of misconduct involving any member of the Police Department.
-The Professional Standards Unit Sergeant has been trained on personnel investigations and disciplinary issues.
+The Professional Standards Unit staff have been trained on personnel investigations and disciplinary issues.
 The Internal Affairs investigative process is meant to provide a thorough and fair review of misconduct allegations.

 All allegations of misconduct are thoroughly and objectively investigated to maintain integrity within the organization and the trust and confidence of the community we serve.
 This process has been developed through many years of hard work and dedication.
 For further information on the Professional Standards Unit, please read the following complaint procedure.

 The Chief of Police has the legal mandate to ensure that a well-defined procedure exists for the investigation of complaints against Department personnel.

 The employees of this Department are carefully selected, highly trained and serve with a pride of professionalism.
 However, as in any large organization, deviations from ideal performance occur.
 Allegations of misconduct against Department personnel are investigated thoroughly and objectively, with the goals of maintaining the integrity of the Department and the confidence of the public.

 What if I want to make a complaint?

 If you believe a member of the Oceanside Police Department has committed an act of misconduct, you may ask to speak to the Watch Commander or his/her designee.
 S/he will discuss the matter with you, and may be able to resolve the issue immediately to your satisfaction.
 If you are not completely satisfied, and in some instances, the matter may need to be handled more formally.